uga-libraries/bags/README.md

 Argument: bag_path (required): path to the bag (folder that ends in "_bag")

-It should only be used after delete_new_temp.py or one of the bag manifest compare scripts shows that Thumbs.db are the only reason the bag is not validating, because it updates the bag.
+This script should only be used after delete_new_temp.py or one of the bag manifest compare scripts shows that Thumbs.db are the only reason the bag is not validating, because it updates the bag.

 ### undo_all_bags.py